ManageIQ/miq_bot/README.md

 ### Enabling and Disabling workers

-By default, most workers are enabled for all repos (except for the MergeTargetTitler and the TravisBuildKiller, which are disabled for all repos), however if you would like to change which workers are enabled or disabled, the following configuration settings can be changed:
+By default, most workers are enabled for all repos (except for the MergeTargetTitler which is disabled for all repos), however if you would like to change which workers are enabled or disabled, the following configuration settings can be changed:

 ```yaml
 worker_a:  # Will run in all repos